JoaoCeratti/Automa-o-ee-Bom-dia/README.md

 # Send Discord Messages via Automated Script with Robot Framework

-This script, written in Python using the **Robot Framework** and the **Selenium** library, allows you to automatically send a "Good Morning" GIF to your friends on Discord.
+This script, written in Python using the **Robot Framework** and the **Selenium** library, allows you to automatically send a "Good Morning" GIF to your friends on Discord :) .

 ## 🚀 Features
 - **Automatic Message Sending**: Say goodbye to manual messaging!